adelinerd/sca-modulecatalogue/README.md

 ### Adding New Modules

-Module definitions are stored as YAML files in `public/apps/[app-name]/modules/`.
-Each module file should follow the JSON schema defined in `src/schemas/`.
+Module definitions can be stored locally or referenced from remote GitLab repositories:

+**Option 1: Local YAML files**
+- Store in `public/apps/[app-name]/modules/`
+- Reference in [city_app.yml](public/apps/fraunhofer-modulbibliothek/city_app.yml) with relative path: `/apps/[app-name]/modules/your-module.yml`

+**Option 2: Remote GitLab URLs**
+- Host YAML files in a GitLab repository
+- Reference in [city_app.yml](public/apps/fraunhofer-modulbibliothek/city_app.yml) with full URL: `https://gitlab.opencode.de/group/project/-/blob/main/path/module.yml`
+- The proxy server will automatically convert blob URLs to raw URLs and handle CORS

 **Steps to add a new module:**

-1. Create a new YAML file in the appropriate app directory: `public/apps/[app-name]/modules/your-module.yml`
+1. Create a new YAML file following the schema defined in [src/schemas/](src/schemas/)
-2. Follow the schema structure for module definitions
+2. Either place it locally or upload to GitLab
+3. Add the path or URL to the `modules` array in the app's [city_app.yml](public/apps/fraunhofer-modulbibliothek/city_app.yml)
-3. Ensure all required fields are populated
+4. Ensure all required fields are populated
-4. Test locally before submitting
+5. Test locally before submitting

 Example module structure:
 ```yaml